Why do Dogs Eat Poop? Causes & Solutions

 5. Medical Issues

 Coprophagia can sometimes be related to certain medical problems like malabsorption syndrome, parasites or other digestive diseases.
 When your dog starts abruptly eating poop, it is important to check with a veterinarian and eliminate the underlying health issues.
+In case of an allergic reaction, if you notice your dog shaking, take them to your local vet for a checkup.

-Signs And Symptoms: Potential Dangers Regarding Coprophagia
+Potential Dangers Regarding Coprophagia

-Dogs eating poop can infect them with dangerous bacteria, parasites and viruses.
+• Health Risks: Dogs eating poop can infect them with dangerous bacteria, parasites and viruses.
 Gastrointestinal infections are not uncommon and may lead to severe illness if they do occur.

 How Do You Keep Your Dog From Eating Poop

 While some dogs, such as pups who eat feces may phase out of coprophagia with time and maturity, it is not always the case.
-There are steps you can take to prevent this behaviour such as:
+There are steps you can take to prevent this behavior such as:

 1. Provide a Balanced Diet